-In addition to their usual method of encrypting data and demanding payment for decryption, attackers now frequently exfiltrate a copy of data in addition to encrypting it locally.
+In addition to their usual method of encrypting data and demanding payment for decryption, attackers now frequently exfiltrate a copy of data and encrypt it locally.
 If their initial payment request is rebuffed, they’ll threaten to publish the exfiltrated data unless a payment is made for its deletion.
-We’ve also seen examples where, when no payment is made, the attacking groups attempted to auction off stolen data on the dark web to the highest bidder.
+We’ve also seen examples where the attacking groups attempted to auction off stolen data on the dark web to the highest bidder when no payment was made.

 3. Reputation scores provide helpful info for victims of ransomware

 One of the most uncertain aspects of dealing with a ransomware event is when it’s been determined that payment must be made.
 Will the criminals uphold their end of the bargain if the payment is made, supplying the decryption key or deleting the data as promised?
 While there are no certainties, companies have moved into this space, focusing on brokering ransomware payments and affixing a reputation score to each attacker group.
 This can provide confidence that the attackers will follow through on their part of the deal.

 4. Decryption tools can present risks

 While decryption tools have been created for many ransomware variants, we see an uptick in malicious or poorly designed decryption tools that may purposely cause harm or inadvertently corrupt the encrypted data, rendering recovery impossible.
 Many of these appear in response to simple Google searches for “ransomware decryptor,” offering to decrypt data for free, which sounds very enticing to an affected user.
-We’ve also seen user errors in this area.
+Unfortunately, we’ve also seen user errors in this area.
 For example, a user infected with ransomware attempts to run a legitimate decryption tool, but incompatibility or the wrong variant causes damage and renders recovery impossible.

 5. Service providers continue to be a target for ransomware

 There’s been a shift in ransomware campaigns targeting, and attacking groups are looking to inflict the most damage possible.
 Their latest targets are service providers that operate in the information technology, healthcare, legal, and accounting spaces.